istrategylabs/franklin-dashboard/README.md

 ## Deployment

 Franklin can automatically bootstrap itself.
 More on this eventually.
+Subsequent deploys will all work from Master.